U.S. Rep. Roger Marshall to share political future at Kansas State Fair

 Despite statements by Pompeo that a campaign for Senate was "off the table" in 2020, Republicans in Kansas and Washington, D.C., appear eager for President Donald Trump's top diplomat to step into the contest.

-GOP candidates who have declared include Kansas Senate President Susan Wagle, Kansas Treasurer Jake LaTurner, former Kansas Secretary of State Kris Kobach and former Kansas City Chiefs player Dave Lindstrom.
+GOP candidates who have declared include Kansas Senate President Susan Wagle, former Kansas Secretary of State Kris Kobach and former Kansas City Chiefs player Dave Lindstrom.

-Last week, former Kansas Gov. Jeff Colyer urged LaTurner to drop out of the Senate contest and run for the 2nd District seat held by Republican U.S. Rep. Steve Watkins.
+Kansas Treasurer Jake LaTurner also had declared for Roberts' Senate seat, but on Wednesday he decided to leave the crowded field and challenge first-term incumbent U.S. Rep. Steve Watkins in the 2nd District — just as former Kansas Gov. Jeff Colyer urged LaTurner to do last week.

 Candidates for the Democratic Party's nomination for Senate include former U.S. Rep. Nancy Boyda, former U.S. prosecutor Barry Grissom and Manhattan City Commission member Usha Reddi.
 No Kansas Democrat has won a statewide election for U.S. Senate since 1932.